Barbara Schauer, Founder, Lead Teacher ERYT500 Anahata Yoga, 50+Yoga See the Anahata practice on YouTube here.

 She lives with her husband, Jay, in Weaverville.
 Jay is the creator of the powerful website building engine HotWax.
 Without his patience and support Weaverville Yoga would never have happened and certainly would not be here five years later.
 You know how the Oscar winners always have a big long list of thank yous and make sure the person closest to them is on that list even when the orchestra plays the impatient music?
 That is Jay to Barbara.
 If you love Weaverville Yoga, a quiet thanks to Jay is in order.

 They have three children.
 Annika is the founder and factotum of Beeswax, a website building community for women, now serving Etsy.
 Kipper is a well-known and loved DJ and late night host throughout Asheville.
-Tim is a fine arts student in Montreal.
+Tim is a fine arts painter in Montreal.

 Barbara has made it her lifes work to bring health, happiness, kindness, and love to others through the teaching of Anahata Yoga.